rust-lang/rust/text/0000-erfc-post-build-contexts.md

 (As an eRFC I'm merging the "guide-level/reference-level" split for now; when we have more concrete ideas we can figure out how to frame it and then the split will make more sense)

-The basic idea is that crates can define post-build contexts, which specify how to transform collected test functions and construct a `main()` function, and then crates using these can declare them in their Cargo.toml, which will let crate developers invoke various test-like post-build steps using the post-build context.
+The basic idea is that crates can define test frameworks, which specify how to transform collected test functions and construct a `main()` function, and then crates using these can declare them in their Cargo.toml, which will let crate developers invoke various test-like steps using the framework.

-## Procedural macro for a new post-build context
+## Procedural macro for a new test framework

-A custom post-build context is like a whole-crate procedural macro that is evaluated after all other macros in the target crate have been evaluated.
-It is passed the `TokenStream` for every element in the target crate that has a set of attributes the post-build context has registered interest in.
-For example, to declare a post-build context called `mytest`:
+A test framework is like a whole-crate procedural macro that is evaluated after all other macros in the target crate have been evaluated.
+It is passed the `TokenStream` for every element in the target crate that has a set of attributes the test framework has registered interest in.
+For example, to declare a test framework called `mytest`:

 ```rust